Scratchy-Show/BileMo/README.md

 # BileMo

-Creating of an API Rest for BileMo, a fictitious phone sales company.
+Creating of an API Rest for BileMo, a fictitious phone sales company

 ------------------------------------------------------------------------------------------------------------------------------------------